 The housing advocacy groups in the CBIA case were in much the same position-although they actually had a less determinative role in the litigation than the affirmative action advocacy groups in Connerly.
-117 The advocacy groups in Connerly "acted in many respects as lead counsel on the litigation, answering the petition for writ of mandate, seeking discovery and litigating a discovery motion, seeking to remove the case to federal court, winning recusal of a judge, and providing the most substantive briefing on the issue."
-The groups in CBIA, by contrast, were allowed to participate only on the conditions that there be no changes to the trial date; that they not engage in discovery; or introduce new facts or evidence, or address any legal issues other than the validity of the challenged ordinance.
-118 proceedings.
+131 The advocacy groups in Connerly "acted in many respects as lead counsel on the litigation, answering the petition for writ of mandate, seeking discovery and litigating a discovery motion, seeking to remove the case to federal court, winning recusal of a judge, and providing the most substantive briefing on the issue."
+In contrast to the Connerly groups' role, the CBIA trial court's order granting the housing advocacy groups' intervention over CBIA's objection 132 imposed five conditions: There would be no changes to the trial date or projected time schedule for trial; the intervenors could not engage in any discovery; the intervenors were bound to abide by the timelines and briefing schedules already in place; the intervenors were "precluded from introducing any new facts or evidence"; and they were "limited to addressing the legal issues presented, i.e., the validity of the Ordinance and Policy which is the subject the litigation."133

+The court in CBIA specifically limited the scope of the intervention such that the advocacy groups acted as functional amici.
+The housing advocacy groups filed briefs, and argued, based on those briefs, at trial and in appellate proceedings.
 As intervenors, they were entitled to file more briefs than a typical amicus curiae, but filing briefs was still the main extent of their participation.
 Their participation, therefore, was analogous to-and less than-the function performed by the real parties in interest in Connerly.
 Because the doctrine adopted by the California Supreme Court in Connerly immunizes ideological advocacy groups from paying fees to a prevailing plaintiff, the housing advocacy groups in the CBIA case would not have been liable for fees had CBIA prevailed.
-As a matter of symmetry and fairness, if ideological advocacy groups acting as defendant-intervenors (or real parties in interest) could not be liable for fees because their role is too insubstantial, they also should not be able to obtain fees.
-119
+As a matter of symmetry and fairness, if ideological advocacy groups acting as defendant-intervenors (or real parties in interest) could not be liable for fees because their role is too tangential to the originally named parties' interests and responsibilities, they similarly should not be able to obtain fees.
+134